Leadership

 Dr. Sandra Alfers

 Dr. Alfers teaches a broad range of German language, culture, and literature courses on all levels of the curriculum.
-Recently, she has explored the uses of new technologies in the L2 classroom; she developed a German mobile application as well as an online textbook for her third-year literature class.
+She has explored the uses of new technologies in the L2 classroom, developing a German mobile application as well as an online textbook for her third-year literature class.
 In her research, Dr. Alfers focuses on the literature of the Holocaust, particularly on German-language poetry written in Theresienstadt between 1941-1945.
 Her English- and German-language publications have appeared in international journals such as Monatshefte, Oxford German Studies, and Études Arméniennes Contemporaines, and her work on Theresienstadt has been translated into Czech for Terezínské Studie A Dokumenty.
-Dr. Alfers’ book on the German-Jewish activist and writer Else Dormitzer weiter schreiben.
-Leben und Lyrik der Else Dormitzer was published in late 2015 by Hentrich & Hentrich in Berlin, Germany.
-She is a member of the academic council of the Holocaust Educational Foundation at Northwestern University.
-In 2018, she was named a recipient of the 2018 Rep. Timm Ormbsy Award for Faculty Citizenship.
-Now in its fifth year, the Ormsby award was created to encourage, recognize, and honor exemplary civic engagement by faculty from each of the six public baccalaureates in Washington state.
+Her new book Traces of Memory: The Life and Work of Else Dormitzer (1877-1958) appeared in June 2024 in Michael Berenbaum's special series "The Holocaust: History and Literature, Ethics and Philosophy" with Academic Studies Press.
+In 2015, Hentrich & Hentrich (Leipzig, Germany) published weiter schreiben.
+Leben und Lyrik der Else Dormitzer, which led to a rediscovery of Else Dormitzer in her hometown of Nuremberg, Germany.
+Currently, she is working on a contribution for the Cambridge History of Holocaust Literature, an international, multi-year research project led by Erin McGlothlin (Washington University St. Louis) and Stuart Taberner (University of Leeds).
+The project, which includes a public engagement program, is supported by a grant from the UK Arts and Humanity Council.

 Contact Dr. Alfers